collective/collective.recipe.i18noverrides/collective/recipe/i18noverrides/README.txt

 ===========================

 We start by creating a buildout that uses the recipe.
-Here is a template where we only have to fill in the source, package and destinations::
+Here is a template where we only have to fill in the source, egg and destinations::

     >>> buildout_config_template = """